BANANA TREE STUDIOS

 PAINTED COW GALLERY

-Studio home for the Lawrence County Arts Council in downtown Louisa, 103 S. Main Cross St., Louisa (across the street from the Lawrence County Court House.)
+Studio home for the Lawrence County Arts Council, 103 S. Main Cross St., Louisa (across the street from the Lawrence County Court House.)

 Gallery hours for Tuesday through Friday are 10 a.m. to 5:30 p.m. and Saturday hours are from noon to 4 p.m.
-Visit the Website at paintedcowgallery.com.
+Visit paintedcowgallery.com.

 Each Tuesday the gallery turns into a studio home for an assortment of artists to work on their artwork.
-Watercolor instructions are also offered each Tuesday.
-For prices, call Maureen.
-The gallery offers a wide variety of artwork.
+Watercolor instructions are also offered by appointment each Tuesday.
+Call Maureen for prices and times.

 The Pendleton Art Center houses the working and retail sale studios of artists and craftsmen with a wide range of talents from the Tri-State.
 Some studios are open daily; some are open by appointment with the artist.
 Contact information for the artists is available in the lobby.